Makersmic/Rhino-3d-Printer/Build_Files/XY_Motion_System/Gantry_Router_Template_Usage.md

-2. Usin a center punch, mark each end of the square tube using the template for placement of the center punch.
+2. Using a center punch, mark each end of the square tube using the template for placement of the center punch.
 Each end of the square tube should have two markings for through-holes.
 ![Rhino Motion System](https://github.com/Makersmic/Rhino-3d-Printer/blob/main/Literature/Gantry_Router_Template_Illustra_Punch.png)